Employment and employee benefits in Hong Kong: overview

-The law does not require an employment contract to be in writing, so it is possible to have an oral employment contract.
+Save for contracts to which the Contracts For Employment Outside Hong Kong Ordinance applies, Hong Kong law does not require an employment contract to be in writing.
+It is therefore possible (although not recommended) to have an oral employment contract.

-The EO and the common law imply a number of terms into employment contracts.
+The Employment Ordinance (EO) and the common law imply a number of terms into employment contracts.
 Certain statutory entitlements apply to all employment contracts (whether written or oral).
-The statutory benefits conferred on employees cannot be reduced or excluded by the terms of an employment contract, and a contract term purporting to do so is void.
+The statutory benefits conferred on employees cannot be reduced or excluded (to an employee's detriment) by the terms of an employment contract, and a contract term purporting to do so is void.
 Common law entitlements can generally be varied or excluded entirely by agreement.

-Some of the key terms implied by the EO that cannot be contracted out of concern:
+Some of the key terms implied by the EO that cannot be contracted out of (to the detriment of the employee) concern: